ia-mm-ai/IAMMAI/README.md

 6. the remaining files in `architecture/`
 7. `implementation/IMPLEMENTATION_MAP.md`
 8. the remaining files in `implementation/`
+9. the files in `schemas/`

 ## Constitutional priority

 The constitutional protocol remains the source of truth.

-Machine-readable artifacts, architecture documents, and implementation documents exist in support of that core and do not supersede it.
+Machine-readable artifacts, architecture documents, implementation documents, and schemas exist in support of that core and do not supersede it.

 If any file, surface, or implementation convenience conflicts with the constitutional protocol, the constitutional protocol governs.